 Although the following factors can have an impact on the cost of replacement

-windows, you may find them worthwhile:
+windows and sliding patio doors, you may find them worthwhile:

 Casement windows—typically more expensive, but unlike a Double Hung window— provide a clean, unobstructed view and allow more natural light into